tenstorrent/tt-metal/README.md

 | [Stable Diffusion 1.4](./models/demos/wormhole/stable_diffusion) 512x512  (sec/img)  |                    | 1                    | 6                            | 5                           |                |
 | [ResNet-50](./models/demos/ttnn_resnet) (fps)                                        |                    | 16                   | 4,300                        | 5,550                       | 7,000          |

 [1] - Observed from the host.
 Includes dispatch overhead and kernel execution time.
+For LLMs, token-to-token decode throughput is reported.

 [2] - Ignoring host overhead.
 Kernel execution time only.
+For LLMs, token-to-token decode throughput is reported.

 [3] - Generating the `i`'th token in a sequence while the kv_cache is filled with `i-1` rows.